How long does therapy last?

 Unfortunately, there is no exact answer to this question.

 Some people may be in therapy for years, and others may only be in therapy a few weeks.
-I like to think that you are the true master of your own self.
+We like to think that you are the true master of your own self.

-Usually what I do with my clients who are towards the end of their time with me is I meet with them twice a month instead of weekly.
-After a few months of that, we step down to what I call the “maintenance” phase, which is when is see once every 4-6 weeks.
+Usually what we do with our clients who are towards the end of their time with us is meet with them twice a month instead of weekly.
+After a few months of that, we step down to what we call the “maintenance” phase, which is when we see the client once every 4-6 weeks.
 This is to make sure that you are still progressing and getting the results you like.

 Do you take insurance?